Skip to main content

 Select the source network

-In the “From” section, select the blockchain where your USDC is currently held.
-You can browse the list or use the search bar.
+In the “From” section, select the blockchain where your USDC is held.
+You can browse the visible chains (ETH, ARB, BASE, SUI, OP) or click “other” to see the full list.

 4